The Cycle Counts of Graphs: Proof for numbers from 1 to 19

 \begin{proof} Suppose the ear is attached to vertices $v$ and $w$ of $\bar{G}$ and that $v$ is a divalent vertex of $\bar{G}$.
 If $P$ is the ear of $\bar{G}$ containing $v$ and $x$ is an end of $P$ such that the part $P_{xv}$ of $P$ from $x$ to $v$ does not include $w$, then contracting that part of $P$ effectively moves $v$ to $x$ and, by Proposition~\ref{minors}(a) does not increase the number of cycles.
 This implies part (b).

 To prove (c), suppose that $v$ and $w$ lie on the same ear $P$ of $\bar{G}$, but $v$ is not at the end.
 As before, contract $P_{xv}$.
-Then $\bar{G}\setm P'$ is separable, $w$ being a cutpoint.
-Therefore, by Proposition ~\ref{minors}(c) the number of cycles is unchanged.
+Since $\bar{G}\setm P_{xv}$ is separable, $w$ being a cutpoint, the number of cycles is unchanged, by Proposition~\ref{minors}(c).

 Now we return to part (a).
 By the proof of part (b), we can assume $v$ and $w$ are divalent vertices.
 If they lie on different ears of $\bar{G}$, we are done.
 If not, by part (c) we can move $v$ to $x$ without changing the cycle count.
 Then by the proof of part (b) we can move it to a divalent vertex on an adjacent ear without decreasing the cycle count.
 This completes the proof. \end{proof}